getcarina/getcarina.com/_tutorials/run-docker-image.md

  OS/Arch:      linux/amd64
 ```

-If your output was different, please review the steps in the tutorial [Set up a virtual environment with Docker host](docs/tutorials/set-up-docker-machine) to ensure you are running on a Docker host.
+If your output was different, please review the steps in the tutorial [Set up a virtual environment with a Docker host](docs/tutorials/set-up-docker-machine) to ensure you are running on a Docker host.

 ### Find and download a Docker Image